List of film adaptations of Disney attractions: Scrapped projects

 In October 2018, it was reported that Disney had been looking for ways to reboot the Pirates of the Caribbean franchise, bringing on Deadpool (2016) writers Rhett Reese and Paul Wernick, though producer Jerry Bruckheimer was expected to return.
 However, in February 2019, Reese and Wernick departed the project and the reboot was cancelled.

-A female-led spin-off was announced in June 2020, starring Margot Robbie with Christina Hodson writing the screenplay.
+In June 2020, a female-led spin-off starring Margot Robbie was announced, with Christina Hodson writing the screenplay.
 The film was to be separate from the sixth film also being developed.
 Bruckheimer was attached as producer.
 In November 2022, Robbie said the project was not going forward.
+In May 2024, Bruckheimer said that this project could still get made along with the reboot.